 You will always need to check the location of your property before you buy property in Thailand.
-Always check how close you are to a temple if you don’t want noise early in the morning or a Mosque with their call to pray in the morning.
-Take all of this into consideration when looking at property and also check what has been zoned close to the area.
-Living close to an open market tends to block the roads on weekends and the level of noise will rise as well.
+Always check how close you are to a temple if you don’t want noise early in the morning.
+This or a Mosque with their call to pray in the morning.
+Take all of this into consideration when looking at property.
+Also check what has been zoned close to the area.
+Living close to an open market tends to block the roads on weekends.
+This and the level of noise will rise as well.
 Flooding is important when buying any real estate in Thailand especially in Bangkok.

 Before you buy property you will also need to check how many foreigners had bought condominiums as foreigners are only allowed to own 49% of all the units according to Thai law.
 Consult a property lawyer in Thailand is always advised.